ffMathy/FluffySpoon.AspNet.EncryptWeMust/README.md

 	}
 });

-//the following line tells the middleware to persist the certificate to a file, so that if the server restarts, the certificate can be re-used without generating a new one. services.AddFluffySpoonLetsEncryptFilePersistence();
+//the following line tells the library to persist the certificate to a file, so that if the server restarts, the certificate can be re-used without generating a new one. services.AddFluffySpoonLetsEncryptFileCertificatePersistence();

+//the following line tells the library to persist challenges in-memory. challenges are the "/.well-known" URL codes that LetsEncrypt will call. services.AddFluffySpoonLetsEncryptMemoryChallengePersistence();
 ```

 ## Inject the middleware